-- Detect and focus on suspicious behavior with advanced analytics and machine learning to identify anomalies that indicate non-compliance, and to learn and identify new indicators and patterns of behavior linked to money laundering or other non-compliant and suspicious behaviors.
+- Detect and focus on suspicious behaviour with advanced analytics and machine learning to identify anomalies that indicate non-compliance, and to learn and identify new indicators and patterns of behaviour linked to money laundering or other non-compliant and suspicious behaviours.

-- Discover new money laundering typologies through network analysis to understand the complex relations across networks of transactions and behaviors, including links between risky entities, cash-structuring behaviors, and rings of collusive criminals.
+- Discover new money laundering typologies through network analysis to understand the complex relations across networks of transactions and behaviours, including links between risky entities, cash-structuring behaviours, and rings of collusive criminals.

-- Create advanced segmentations through advanced data mining and aggregation techniques to move from a small number of high-level segments containing thousands/millions of customers to lower level behavior-driven segments.
-Also, use machine learning to spot and identify patterns in behavior at a micro-segment level, improving how risk and detection rules are applied.
+- Create advanced segmentations through advanced data mining and aggregation techniques to move from a small number of high-level segments containing thousands/millions of customers to lower level behaviour-driven segments.
+Also, use machine learning to spot and identify patterns in behaviour at a micro-segment level, improving how risk and detection rules are applied.

-- Prioritize investigations using machine learning to analyze customers’ transactions and identify the most likely suspicious transactions for investigation.
+- Prioritise investigations using machine learning to analyse customers’ transactions and identify the most likely suspicious transactions for investigation.
 This approach helps to improve an investigation’s efficiency and reduce the size of investigation teams.

 - Improve customer and payment screening using text mining of documents and watch lists, and increase compliance by discovering sanctioned or embargoed entities conducting transactions through the bank’s network.

-- Improve operational efficiency through predictive analytics to analyze historical investigation and case information to allocate the most complex cases to the top-performing team members.
+- Improve operational efficiency through predictive analytics to analyse historical investigation and case information to allocate the most complex cases to the top-performing team members.

 By embedding AI/ML into risk and compliance activities, and deploying advanced analytics techniques, companies can expect to see a measurable improvement in